 Trustee - Pride in Plymouth

 Vice Chair - Oral History Society LGBTQ Special Interest Group

 Co-Facilitator - Community Heritage Network, Plymouth

 Community Voice and the Oral History Process

 In 2016, Alan completed his AHRC funded collaborative PhD called “Performing LGBT Pride in Plymouth 1950 -2012” with University of Plymouth.
-The project involved the formation of a specific LGBT history accession for the Plymouth and West Devon Record Office (now part of The Box, Plymouth) which now sits alongside the Plymouth LGBT Community Archive.
-The archive comprises of over forty five oral history interviews along with memorabilia pertaining to the performance of LGBT identity in the city over a sixty-year period.
+The project involved the formation of a specific LGBT+ history accession for the Plymouth and West Devon Record Office (now part of The Box, Plymouth) which now sits alongside the Plymouth LGBT Community Archive.
+The archive comprises of over seventy five oral history interviews along with memorabilia pertaining to the performance of LGBT+ identity in the city over a sixty-year period.

 In 2012 the Plymouth LGBT Archive was awarded the “Most Inspirational” archive award by the Community Archive and Heritage Group and also informed the nine week “Pride in Our Past” exhibition in the Plymouth City Museum and Art Gallery.

 He has since been invited to become a member of CAHG’s national committee and has spoken about his work with the archive at a number of national conferences, including the yearly LGBT archives conference at the London Metropolitan Archive, while, on a local level, taking the materials into schools and employers in the Plymouth area.

 Alan continues his association with University of Plymouth as an associate lecturer and currently project manages "The Rainbow Connection".
 He also works as an Engagement Officer for The Box, Plymouth and he convenes the Community Heritage Network on behalf of the Plymouth Octopus Project of which he is a trustee.